RobinSchmidt/RS-MET-Research/ReadMe.txt

   Prototypes/Cpp/Builds/VisualStudio2019/Experiments.sln

-In order to build it projects, the main RS-MET repo must sit locally in the same folder as this RS-MET-Research repo.
+In order to build the projects, the main RS-MET repo must sit locally in the same folder as this RS-MET-Research repo.
 If it still doesn't work, it might be the case that RS-MET repo has to be switched to a more recently updated branch.
 The most up to date branch there is always the "work" branch.
 That project is similar to the